 The app allows you to take notes, highlight verses, bookmark passages, and sync all of these things between different devices.

 There are over 100 free downloadable resources available on this app.
 You can purchase many more, but for the average person, the free resources are plenty.

 This app has a split screen.
 Yay.
-The Bible passages are displayed in the top screen (or left screen, depending on the way you hold your device — vertically or horizontally.)
+The Bible passages are displayed on the top screen (or left screen, depending on the way you hold your device — vertically or horizontally.)

-The bottom screen (right screen) reveals any downloaded resources (such as commentaries, related verses, notes, etc.) that apply to whatever verse is in the top screen.
+The bottom screen (right screen) reveals any downloaded resources (such as commentaries, related verses, notes, etc.) that apply to whatever verse is on the top screen.
 Simple but brilliant, and my favorite feature.